Goal Setting

 Outcome Goals

 Outcome goals are to do with winning or performing better than someone else.
-They refer to the desired end result e.g. selected to represent your national team.
-These can be highly motivating long term goals but as they not under the individuals control and are affected by how others perform, they are limited without related process and performance goals.
+They refer to the desired result, e.g. selected to represent your national team.
+These can be highly motivating long-term goals, but as they are not under the individual's control and are affected by how others perform, they are limited without related processes and performance goals.

 Process Goals

 Process goals, over which the individual has complete control, deal with the technique or strategy necessary to perform well.
-Process goals can also be established to map the route to achieving the desired outcome goal.
+Process goals can also be established to map the route to achieving the desired Performance Goals.

 Examples of process goals are: